 The first move in a side-choosing game is to choose a side for C: proponent or opponent.
-Player x(y) chooses side d(x)(d(y)) (d = design-time for winning strategy).
+Player x(y) chooses side d(x)(d(y)) (d = design-time).
 The side-choosing move may be simultaneous or sequential.
 For simplicity, we assume it is simultaneous.
 The side-choosing game includes an agreement algorithm that maps x, y, d(x), d(y) into a set of games to be played where the design-time choices have been mapped into run-time choices r(x), r(y) so that $r(x) \neq r(y)$.
-Run-time refers to the time when the game is played.
 This requires that at most one of the players will be forced because it might be that d(x) = d(y).
 A forced player is also called a devil's advocate especially when we think of a side-choosing game as a model for debates.

-What is important to our theory is that for a claim C we get a table of game results (winner = x, loser = y, d(x), d(y), r(x), r(y)) for the games played between x and y.
-We simplify such a row to (winner = x, loser = y, forced = z), where z is either x, y or 0.
-We assume that the Players are 1, 2, 3, ...
-If z = 0 none of the players is forced.
+What is important to our theory is that for a claim C we get a table of game results (winner=x,loser=y,d(x),d(y),r(x),r(y)) for the games played between x and y.
+We simplify such a row to (winner=x,loser=y,forced=z), where z is either x,y or 0.
+We assume that the Players are 1,2,3,...
+If z=0 none of the players is forced.
 The reason why this simplification works is because the only parameters of the game results that the ranking depends on is who the winner and loser is in a game and if the players' design and run time side choices differ.
 It does not depend on the exact choice of sides.